SluberskiHomeLab/ditdashdot/README.md

 - Runs in Docker for easy deployment and management
 - Clean design focused on usability
 - Easily configurable to fit your homelab setup
+- Yaml file uploads vs pointing to a directory

 ## Getting Started